 The Centre is the University hub for undergraduate and taught postgraduate degrees and courses in environmental science.
 We act as a focal point for interdisciplinary research, providing links between traditional subject boundaries and seeking sound, well-founded solutions to environmental science problems.

-We offer both three-year (BSc) and four-year (MEnvSci) degrees in environmental sciences.
+We offer both three-year (BSc) and four-year (MEnvSci) degrees in environmental science.
 In each degree course, students follow a common core with specific subject pathways available in the contributing disciplines.
-Southampton is consistently ranked among the top 10 UK institutions for environmental sciences at undergraduate level, and has an annual intake of about 60 students.
+Southampton is consistently ranked among the top 10 UK institutions for environmental science at undergraduate level, and has an annual intake of about 60 students.

-The masters degrees comprising the Environmental Management programme complement these courses, providing the knowledge and skills necessary for a career in the environmental science sector.
+The masters degrees complement these courses, providing the knowledge and skills necessary for a career in the environmental science sector.